 Leah Hirsch is the Director of Professional Development at MƒA.
 In this role, she works with teachers, expert facilitators, and the PD team to design a diverse and robust professional development program for the math and science teachers with MƒA fellowships.
 She joined the staff in the summer of 2016.

 Before this, Leah was a STEM teacher leader in New York City public schools for 11 years.
 In 2009, she became a founding teacher at the ground-breaking Quest to Learn, an NYC DOE school which uses games, play, and design challenges to engage students in real-world problem-solving.
 During her years there, Leah worked closely with the school's founding organization, the Institute of Play.
 Through this partnership, she served as a curriculum coach, a professional development facilitator at schools and conferences nationwide, and a consultant for school leaders interested in adapting Quest to Learn's approach to student engagement.
 Leah is a former MƒA Master Teacher, a New York Hall of Science Design Lab Fellow, and a two-time recipient of the Fund for Teachers grant.

 Leah earned a B.A. in American Studies from the University of Santa Cruz, where she graduated Phi Beta Kappa, and her M.A. in Science and Environmental Education is from Brooklyn College.
-Leah lives in Brooklyn and loves to travel, read, cook, and climb mountains.
+She lives in Brooklyn and loves to travel, read, cook, and climb mountains with her dogs.